etran04/FollowMeAudio/README.md

 CHALLENGES I FACED
 ------------------
 The most difficult part of this project was a feature I haven't finished implementing.
 I wanted to find a way to handle volume control based on the distance of the user from the iBeacon associated with a speaker.
 The issue is iBeacons are meant to be used as proximity sensors and not exact distance indicators, so there had be some form of appoximation involved to implement this.
 I attempted to do this initially with linear regression but that did not work due to the sporadic behavior of the iBeacons.
-I recently attempted nonlinear approximation through Levenberg-Marquardt algorithm (through [Cere's Solver](http://ceres-solver.org/index.html), Google's Framework for solving large, complicated optimization problems), but it has been difficult to implement, so I have tabled it for now.
+I recently attempted nonlinear approximation through Levenberg-Marquardt algorithm (trying to use [Cere's Solver](http://ceres-solver.org/index.html), Google's Framework for solving large, complicated optimization problems), but it has been difficult to implement, so I have tabled it for now.

+Other difficulties I encountered while developing this app are as followed:
+- I had to use two different kinds of brands of beacon.
+For some reason, the beacons did not produce the same range of RSSI values when in the same proximity.
+This means the beacons I used required specific placements so that a beacon's radius for Near/Immediate does not conflict another's radius.
+- Initially the app worked only with hardcoded speakers-to-beacon pairs.
+That was really inefficient in that it didn't allow for any use outside of a demo.
+I was able to include a "Pair Speaker" feature where you click on a beacon, then assign a speaker to it, which fixed that issue.

 ACCOMPLISHMENTS I AM PROUD OF
 ----------------------------